The Perfect Springtime Rocky Mountains Itinerary, Plus Tips for Hiking in the Snow

 If you are stopping in Boulder, I recommend checking out Avery Brewing Company.
 The brewery has a large facility with indoor and outdoor seating and serves great beer and food.

 - Go whitewater rafting.
-This is another activity that is only available in the warmer months (June - August) and hasn’t been open during the pandemic.
-If you are visiting in the summer post-pandemic, check out these experiences.
+This is another activity that is only available in the warmer months (June - August).
+If you are visiting in the summer, check out these experiences.
 You can enjoy a full day trip on the Colorado River and experience wild rapids as you travel through incredible scenery.

 - Combine your trip to the Rocky Mountains with a trip to Denver!
 Check out my two day itinerary for Denver to plan your trip.